Where is palm oil produced with forced labor?

 Environmental Consequences of Palm Oil Production

-Palm oil production has heavy environmental consequences, notably through widespread deforestation, which leads to the destruction of habitats for endangered species such as orangutans (Greenpeace 2008) and contributes to climate change.
-“The creation of oil plantations in Malaysia is regarded as the main cause of the air pollution that has been affecting many neighboring countries in Southeast Asia” (WWF in O’Sullivan 2009).
+Palm oil production has heavy environmental consequences, notably through widespread deforestation, which leads to the destruction of habitats for endangered species, such as orangutans, and contributes to climate change (Greenpeace).
+“The creation of oil plantations in Malaysia is regarded as the main cause of the air pollution that has been affecting many neighboring countries in Southeast Asia” (O’Sullivan).

-Nor does palm oil have environmental benefits when used as a biofuel- Oxfam (2010) has stated that the deforestation resulting from the conversion of forest to farmland in Indonesia would require “420 years of biofuel production to pay back the carbon debt.”
+In addition, palm oil has no environmental benefits when used as a biofuel.
+Oxfam (2010) has stated that the deforestation resulting from the conversion of forest to farmland in Indonesia would require “420 years of biofuel production to pay back the carbon debt.”

 What are governments, corporations, and others doing?

 Due to increased campaigning highlighting the environmental impacts of palm oil, the last few years have seen increased engagement by corporations and governments.
 As a result of pressure from Greenpeace, in 2008, Unilever made a commitment to complete sustainable sourcing by 2015 (Greenpeace).
 Wal-Mart and General Mills followed Unilever’s lead in 2010.
 While social issues such as forced labor have not been at the foreground of these campaigns, in one notable case The Body Shop dropped their major supplier of palm oil, Dabaan Organics, over allegations of illegal land confiscations in Colombia.